cessda/coordinate-portal/docs/collections/howto.md

       excludeFilters: ['publisher']  // Filters that should be hidden on the search page.
 Use any of the following:  "topic", "keywords", "publisher", "country", "collectionYear", "timeMethod", "timeMethodCV".
 See also src/containers/SearchPage.tsx.
   },
 ```

+### Icons

+Image files referenced by the View must be created.

+A main icon SVG must be placed in `/src/img/icons/`.
+Example name: sample-icon.svg
+A favicon PNG  must be placed in `/src/img/favicons/`.
+Example name: sample-favicon.png

 ### Styles